 Augustine Tours-Europe UG, registered in Germany, will operate as a door for both EU and non-EU tourists planning a holiday to Africa.

 According to Augustin Ndikuriyo, Managing Director of Augustine Tours, Germany is a European powerhouse in terms of business.
 “Speaking of the travel industry, Germany has seen in the last two years an increase of outbound travel of 4%.
-Other significant growth has been seen from other European countries like The Netherlands, Denmark, Spain, Poland and the UK, according to ITB World Travel Trends 2016/2017.”
+Another significant growth has been seen from other European countries like The Netherlands, Denmark, Spain, Poland, and the UK, according to ITB World Travel Trends 2016/2017.”

 Since the beginning of Augustine Tours’ operations in 2010, Ndikuriyo says: “We have attended many business meetings in international trade fairs, often hosted by Germany.
 A significant number of deals have been obtained, which has marked out business growth in the last years.”

 According to Ndikuriyo, as 60% of Augustine Tours clients come from Europe, having an office in Germany will further increase booking volumes.

 When booking trips to East Africa in particular, European clients, especially those from Germany tend to book Kenya, Tanzania, Uganda, Rwanda, and Burundi, says Ndikuriyo.
 “The nice thing about this region is that the five East African countries can be traveled all together; with a trip starting in Kenya continuing in Tanzania, and with an excellent combined tour program that can start in Uganda going through Rwanda, ending in Burundi.
 Basically, four weeks are good enough to explore the beauty of East Africa, a region with a lot of similarities in terms of culture, history, and landscapes.”